 Phil was born into a Colorado family that ventured to South Africa while his father worked as an engineer in the 1960s space race.
 Upon returning to the United States, they settled in the Washington, D.C. area.
 Phil excelled as a student athlete and student government leader at John F. Kennedy High School in Silver Spring, Maryland, before joining the Naval ROTC Unit at Tulane University in New Orleans.
 Phil left Tulane in the midst of family tragedy and reported to a U.S. Pacific Fleet cruiser in 1982 as a Seaman.
 Two years later, he had qualified as an enlisted surface warfare specialist and fire control technician, advanced to Petty Officer Second Class, earned a Bachelor of Science from the University of the State of New York, and received orders to Pensacola to pursue an officer’s commission and “Wings of Gold”.

 Phil qualified as a naval flight officer and served in a variety of aviation leadership roles in the Pacific and Mediterranean regions.
-He flew reconnaissance missions in the Cold War, Desert Storm and post-9/11 operations; oversaw U.S. air operations in NATO's 78-day bombing campaign in the Balkans; organized operational intelligence support to non-DOD Federal agencies; improved electronic warfare readiness of Allied forces; and provided strategic advice to senior leaders in Washington and London.
+He flew reconnaissance missions in the Cold War and Desert Storm; oversaw U.S. air operations in NATO's 78-day bombing campaign in the Balkans; organized operational intelligence support to non-DOD Federal agencies; improved electronic warfare readiness of Allied forces; and provided strategic advice to senior leaders in Washington and London.
 He is a Naval War College graduate, holds a Master of Science in International Relations from Troy State University and represented the Navy at the Hoover Institution, Stanford University.
 He completed his 26-year active duty career in 2008 at the rank of Commander.